dhelmrich/SynavisUEexample/README.md

-# SynavisUEexample
+# Synavis Field Visualization example
 Unreal Engine Example to be used with the Synavis Framework.
-Ready-To-Use.
+This example is the template for the field visualization we will show in different circumstances.
+While the generic field setup won't make it into the next release, this example might give a bit of a guide on how this is accomplished.

 ## DO A SHALLOW CLONE